Lando Norris suffers blow to F1 title hopes after post-race drama in Las Vegas

 George Russell moves up to second place, while his Mercedes team-mate Kimi Antonelli, who finished fifth, takes third.

-A statement from the FIA read: “The rear skids of Car 4 (Norris) were measured and found to be below the minimum thickness of 9mm specified under Article 3.5.9 of the Technical Regulations.
+Confirming the disqualifications, the FIA said: “The rear skids of Car 4 (Norris) were measured and found to be below the minimum thickness of 9mm specified under Article 3.5.9 of the Technical Regulations.
 The relevant measurements were RHS Front 8.88mm, RHS Rear 8.93mm.

-“The team argued that mitigating circumstances existed in that there was additional and unexpected porpoising at this event, limited opportunity to test due to the weather on day one, and shortened practice sessions.
-Further the team submitted that the degree of the breach was lower than prior breaches of this regulation in 2025.

 The early-morning drama following Saturday night’s race on the Strip dramatically alters the complexion of the championship.